image

 The Great “Fake News” Scare of 1530

-In his December 2016 essay, Swedish politician Rick Falkvinge examines, with a sense of irony, the consequence of the Roman Catholic Church's loss of control of the mass media of the time – book production.
+In his December 2016 essay, Swedish politician Rick Falkvinge examined, with a sense of irony, the consequence of the Roman Catholic Church's loss of control of the mass media of the time

 Excerpts: